Grab my Top 10 Raw Foods For Cleansing The Body E-book (free!)

 “Wild Yam cream is a natural source of progesterone precursors.
 What that means is it provides your body with the building blocks to make the hormone progesterone, which in turn converts to Oestrogen.
 The natural balance is reached by your body having the essential ‘ingredients’ at hand and as needed.” – Anna (Anna’s Wild Yam Cream)

-A good quality Wild Yam Cream delivers its natural ingredients through the skin into your the blood stream, which then parks the active ingredients in the nearest fatty tissue (our natural storage facility) for use by your endocrine system.
-This enhanced the bodies natural hormone production to meet your body’s emotional, physical and reproductive needs.
+It has been said that a good quality Wild Yam Cream delivers its natural ingredients through the skin into your the blood stream, which then parks the active ingredients in the nearest fatty tissue (our natural storage facility) for use by your endocrine system.
+This enhances the bodies natural hormone production to meet your body’s emotional, physical and reproductive needs.

 If you’re someone who struggles with stress, then this is the perfect herb for you!
 Ashwagandha is an Ayurvedic herb best known for its ability to reduce stress and bring cortisol levels down.
 Stress plays a major factor in hormonal imbalance because it puts pressure on the adrenals, causing them to become overused.
 This results in a chain reaction affecting progesterone (calming hormone), fertility, and pregnancy in women.